 SUBPART 232.10--PERFORMANCE-BASED PAYMENTS

 (a) As with all contract financing, the purpose of performance-based payments is to assist the contractor in the payment of costs incurred during the performance of the contract.
-Therefore, performance-based payments should never exceed total cost incurred at any point during the contract.
 See PGI 232.1001(a) (DFARS/PGI view) for additional information on use of performance-based payments.
+However, in accordance with 10 U.S.C.
+2307(b)(2), performance-based payments shall not be conditioned upon costs incurred in contract performance, but on the achievement of performance outcomes.
+Subject to the criteria in 232.1003-70, all companies, including nontraditional defense contractors, are eligible for performance-based payments, consistent with best commercial practices.

 (d) The contracting officer shall use the following standard payment terms for performance-based payments: The contractor entitlement date, if any, specified in the contract, or 14 days after receipt by the designated billing office of a proper request for payment, whichever is later.